-The general lines can be said that a human karyotype harbors 46 chromosomes of which are joined in 23 pairs, of which 22 pairs are characterized by being autosomal, while 1 pair corresponds to the sexuality of the individual, that is, XY if it corresponds to a man and XX if it corresponds to a woman.
+The general lines can be said that the human karyotype harbors 46 chromosomes joined in 23 pairs, of which 22 teams are characterized as autosomal.
+In contrast, one pair corresponds to the sexuality of the individual, that is, XY if it corresponds to a man and XX if it corresponds to a woman.

 There may also be other patterns of karyotypes in humans that are called or known as chromosomal abnormalities, failures, or aberrations.

-Among the importance of human karyotypes is that diseases, mutations or genetic failures can be discovered through the chromosomal structure.
+Human karyotypes are important because diseases, mutations, or genetic failures can be discovered through the chromosomal structure.

 For example, with a karyotype study, Down syndrome can be discovered and diagnosed by the mutation in chromosomal pair 21, which acquires an extra chromosome, that is, there are three instead of 2, which leads to some physical characteristics already determined a deficiency or mental retardation in the person who suffers from it.